ASSESSMENTS

 Please note, access to the Phase 2 portion of the PRO portal will be granted by invitation only after completion and verification of applicants selected from Phase 1.

-• Demonstrate completion of 960 hours of clinical practice as a family physician or general practitioner in the immediately preceding three years (virtual-care will be considered, however a minimum of 850 hours must be in-person).
+• One or more referees who can attest to completion of 960 hours of clinical practice as a family physician or general practitioner in the immediately preceding three years (virtual-care will be considered, however a minimum of 720 hours must be in-person).

-• Indicate other certifications or qualifications (such as ACLS, ATLS or PALS).
+Listing on the application form of other certifications or qualifications (such as ACLS, ATLS or PALS)

 This examination is a three-hour short-answer test with approximately 40 cases or patient-based scenarios.
 The cases and scenarios represent common or important presentations from across four dimensions of care: